China's burgeoning economy

-China's economy has changed substantially since the foundation of the People's Republic in 1949.
+China's economy has changed dramatically since the foundation of the People's Republic in 1949.
 Saddled with enormous war debt the Communist regime rejected the capitalist market during the intense period of internal restructuring.
-It was classified as a 'Third World' economy with widespread poverty and famine.
+It was at that time classified as a 'Third World' economy with widespread poverty and famine.
 Hyper-inflation had wiped out any savings, the new currency was introduced in 1955 with a revaluation of 1 new yuan replacing 10,000 old yuan.
 During this time Hong Kong's economy flourished.
 It was only in the 1980's that Deng Xiaoping's China began to permit private enterprise and accept some of the rigors of the international markets.

 For many years the value of the Renminbi ➚ was pegged to the value of the US dollar.
 After much diplomatic wrangling the value is now allowed to float within narrow bounds against a basket of currencies.
 This has eased American concerns about an undervalued Chinese currency that was making imports from China cheap, and therefore trading unfair.

-Hong Kong and Macau, as former European colonies, still maintain their own currencies: the Hong Kong dollar and the Macanese pataca ➚.
+Hong Kong and Macau, as former European colonies, still retain their own currencies: the Hong Kong dollar and the Macanese pataca ➚.
 Under the ‘one country, two systems’ policy these former colonies can continue to use their own currencies for up to 50 years after they became part of the PRC in 1997 and 1999 respectively.
 The Macau pataca is pegged in value to the Hong Kong dollar which in turn in loosely pegged to the US Dollar.

 The yuan is subdivided into 10 角 jiǎo also known as ( 毛 máo).
 Each jiao is subdivided into 10 分 fēn.
 Most money is denominated in paper notes but coins are used for values of 1 yuan and less.
 China has enthusiastically embraced cashless payments and it is now rare for city dwellers to carry cash.

 During the 1980s Foreign Exchange Certificates ➚ (FECs) were instituted for the use of tourists.
 They were phased out in 1995.
 They were used to control what tourists could buy, as they were only made available to foreign visitors.
 Luxury goods (whiskey, branded cigarettes etc..) were only available in tourist stores paid for in FECs and so could not be bought by native Chinese.
 A flourishing black market developed where tourists were pestered to convert FECs to Renminbi, the purchaser could then obtain these luxury goods.

-During the Communist era the work unit (danwei 单位) to which you were assigned controlled your life.
+During the Communist era (1955-95) the work unit (danwei 单位) to which you were assigned controlled your life.
 The work unit provided housing, food, schools, healthcare and pensions.
 A generation grew up hoping to get attached to a 'good' work unit and that was about all that was needed, the unit would control everything for the rest of their lives.
 Some work units would even arrange marriages and advise when children should be planned.
-The collapse of this system has brought a lot of hardship.
+The collapse of this system brought a lot of hardship.
 There is no universal free healthcare and many people frequently change jobs.
 This system of cradle-to-grave care and control was prominent in the big cities and particularly the large state engineering enterprises.
-Central government determined the quotas for production and there was no incentive to exceed these.
-When these quotas were set at unrealistic levels, exaggeration and corruption crept in to make it seem like all was well.
+Central government determined the quotas for production and there was no incentive to exceed them.
+When these quotas were set at unrealistic levels, exaggeration and corruption crept in to make all seem well.

-Only fifteen years ago China was the 15th nation in the world by trade volume now it is second only to the U.S.A. and is on target to be the foremost trading nation in the next ten years.
+Only fifteen years ago China was the 15th nation in the world by trade volume now it is second only to the US and is on target to be the foremost trading nation within the next ten years.
 Growth rates are astronomical compared with other countries, in the four years 2003-2007 exports trebled.
 In the period between 1990 and 2007 exports went up twenty times (an average annual growth of about 20%) [GDP 1987 1,206; 2007 24,953 billion yuan].
 The bulk of the trade is with its neighbors on the Pacific coast.
 Investment in Africa has been a controversial development.
 China's central planning has identified that supply of food and raw materials will not meet domestic demand in the medium term, so the use of China's massive trade surplus is being used to snap up farmland and mines across Africa ➚.